Ohtani fans Trout as Japan defeats United States, securing 1st WBC title since 2009 | CBC Sports

 "I saw him take a big deep breath to try and control his emotions," Team USA manager Mark DeRosa said.
 "I can't even imagine being in that moment, the two best players on the planet locking horns as teammates in that spot."

-Ohtani struck out Trout, getting him to swing and miss at a full-count breaking ball.
-Ohtani's only other save was in a Japan postseason playoff game in 2016.
+Ohtani wound up with a save.
+His only other save came in a Japan postseason playoff game in 2016.

+"He's got nasty stuff," Trout said.
+"He threw me a good pitch at the end."

-"I was hoping it was going to go our way with Mikey popping one against Ohtani," DeRosa said.
+"I was hoping it was going to go our way with Mikey popping one against Ohtani," he said.

 "The whole world got to see Ohtani come in, big spot, battling.
 It's kind of how it was kind of scripted.
 I just wish it would have went different," he said.